ophwug/docs/README.md

 These can be very varied since by its nature, it's very undefined and this is incomplete.

 * You just got your device ["repaired" by comma.ai](https://comma.ai/shop/comma-3x-out-of-warranty-repair).
-They actualy really just ship you a newly constructed device.
+They actually really just ship you a newly constructed device.
 * Run a few minutes, and then the screen will freeze and then the device will reset.
   * e.g. Wi-Fi driver out of date
 * The screen is completely visible and a good brightness and other times the brightness is super dark and the screen is barely visible.